 f) Trained ETFO Members – e.g., if the services of a Parliamentarian are used, the costs involved would be predetermined.
 In usual circumstances there is a minimum two hundred dollar ($200.00) fee per meeting plus travel expenses.

 g) Presentations During the Regular School Day – if the presenter would normally be working during the school day at their school, their replacement occasional teacher coverage would be covered and paid to the Board, based on either a half-day or full-day presentation.
-Additionally, the speaker would receive a fee/payment of up to one hundred dollars ($100.00) per hour of the presentation to a maximum total amount equal to the amount received for a day of occasional teaching at the daily rate (2015 – $231.57), other agreed upon expenses, and a small gift.
+Additionally, the speaker would receive a fee/payment of up to one hundred dollars ($100.00) per hour of the presentation to a maximum total amount equal to the amount received for a day of occasional teaching at the current daily rate, other agreed upon expenses, and a small gift.

-h) Outside the Regular School Day – the presenter would receive a fee/payment of up to one hundred dollars ($100.00) per hour of the presentation to a maximum total amount equal to the amount received for a day of occasional teaching at the daily rate (2015 – $231.57), plus other agreed upon costs.
+h) Outside the Regular School Day – the presenter would receive a fee/payment of up to one hundred dollars ($100.00) per hour of the presentation to a maximum total amount equal to the amount received for a day of occasional teaching at the current daily rate, plus other agreed upon costs.

 i) WRDSB (non-ETFO) Staff – non-teaching staff would be presented with a small gift only.
 If there are other costs involved, these would be finalized prior to the event.
 If the Board presenters are ETFO members, the guidelines in 4 (c, d, f, g, and/or h) would apply.

 j) Members of the ETFO – WROT Local Executive – for the Executive members who are required to present at a function as part of their Executive responsibility, e.g., new teacher orientation, general membership meetings, etc., travel and material costs would be covered as well as work reimbursement at the daily OT hourly rate.